DaneshMorales/DaneshMorales.github.io/_pages/blog_posts.md

 where $T\_i^c:= H\_i^\dagger T\_i^\dagger H\_i$.

-I will now show that, even in the case where the easy gates have a gate dependent error model, the effective dressed cycle is equivalent to a cycle in which the noise in between the hard and easy cycles is going to be a Pauli twirled noise where the noise from the easy gates is going to be given by Equation \ref{avg_noise}, which is a gate-independent.

 ## Comparing Gate Dependent/Independent noise

 Let $\Lambda(E\_i') = \nu(E'\_i)\phi(E\_i')^\dagger$ be the noise associated with the cycle $\nu(E'\_i) = \nu(T\_i^cE\_iT\_{i-1})$ which can be gate dependent.
 We will compare this noise model with its correspondent gate independent noise defined as follows: